 How to offer international employees a health benefit

-Health benefits are one of the most important employee benefits to offer.
-However, it can be hard to provide health coverage to domestic and international employees with traditional group health insurance.
+Health benefits alone play a key factor in recruitment and retention.
+However, it can be hard to provide medical care coverage to domestic and international employees with traditional group health insurance.

 International employees will have different needs than domestic employees.
-And many insurance companies don’t offer coverage outside of the U.S., or they may have limited network availability.
+And many insurance companies don't offer coverage outside of the U.S. or may have limited network availability.
 While some international health insurance plans exist, most plans are limited in international coverage, if they offer any.

 Plus, some countries cover healthcare costs for all citizens through taxes.
-For example, the United Kingdom offers healthcare to all permanent residents for free, all paid for though taxes.
-U.K. citizens don’t have to pay for hospital stays or visits to their general practitioner.
+For example, the United Kingdom offers free healthcare to all permanent residents, all paid for through taxes.
+U.K. citizens don't have to pay for hospital stays or visits to their general practitioner.
 In the U.K., residents still have to pay for dental and vision care and prescriptions.

-Offering group health insurance to an employee in one of these countries wouldn’t be necessary.
+Offering group health insurance to employees in one of these countries wouldn't be necessary.
 However, these employees can still use a health benefit for their out-of-pocket dental, vision, and prescription costs.

 If group health insurance is largely off the table, how do you offer an international health benefit that works for both foreign and domestic workers?